 There is no foolproof test to diagnose transient tic disorder and other tic disorders.
 They are difficult to diagnose, as tics are sometimes associated with other conditions.
 For example, allergies might be a cause for a repeated sniffing or twitching of the nose.

 If you have tics, your doctor will begin your medical evaluation by performing a physical exam (especially a neurological exam) and complete medical history.
 This will help to rule out an underlying medical condition as the cause of your symptoms.

 Your doctor may need to order other tests, such as brain CT scans and blood tests, to determine if the tics are a symptom of something more serious, such as Huntington disease.

-- Individual must have one or more motor tics (such as blinking or shrugging the shoulders) or vocal tics (such as humming, clearing the throat, or yelling a word or phrase).
+- You must have one or more motor tics (such as blinking or shrugging your shoulders) or vocal tics (such as humming, clearing your throat, or yelling a word or phrase).

 - Tics must occur for less than 12 months in a row.